HOW TO MASTER

-(If you simply click on Pages in the Dashboard Menu, you’ll be taken to the Pages Dashboard where you’ll see a list of your pages.
-You can then click the “Add New” button at the top of the page.)
+Or you can also click on Pages in the Dashboard Menu.
+You’ll be taken to the Pages Dashboard where you’ll see a list of your pages.
+You can then click the “Add New” button at the top of the page.

 3. Page Content Editor